 Getting Started with Hive 3.1.1 on Qubole

-You can launch a cluster with Hive 3.1.1 just like any other supported Hive versions in Qubole.
+You can launch a cluster with Hive 3.1.1 just like any other supported Hive version in Qubole.

 Please contact Qubole Support if you do not have a 3.1.1 cluster available yet in your Cluster Hive Version options.
 This UI change is being rolled out in phases over the next few weeks (see image below).

-Refer to the Hive 3.1.1 prerequisites in the corresponding product documentation page.
+Refer to the Hive 3.1.1 prerequisites on the corresponding product documentation page.

 Upgrading Your Existing Hive Metastore